Best Tug Toys for Dogs

 There's no denying it, most dogs love a good game of tug of war.
 Playing a game of tug with your canine companion is a great way to burn off energy and strengthen that special bond (not to mention work on your biceps!).
 So what is the best way to play tug of war with your pooch?
 And what are the best tug toys to play it with?

-Why do dogs love playing tug of war anyway?
+Why do dogs like playing tug of war?

 If you watch two dogs playing for long enough, chances are you'll see a game of tug of war start up if there is a suitable toy handy.
 Although it might look and sound a little rough, a balanced game of tug of war can be a positive social interaction between two dogs where they are 'sharing' a toy.
 If you look closely, you may see that a larger, more powerful dog moderates their pulling to suit their opponent.
 The larger dog has likely learned that if he or she pulls too hard they will very quickly 'win', taking all the fun out of the game!
 In and of itself tug of war can be a very enjoyable game for most dogs, whether played against a human or canine opponent.